 - Michael’s Kids Club is back with their Camp Creativity.
 For about $2-$5 a day, kids can create all kinds of make and take projects.
 Learn more our event listings, Michael’s Summer Camp – Camp Creativity is back!

 - A.C.
-Moore Summer Fun Wednesdays are back.
+Moore Summer Fun Wednesdays will be back for 2019.
 Each Wednesday kids can create a project for $2 each.
-Get the schedule of projects in this article, A.C.
-Moore Summer Fun Wednesdays – Kids Crafternoon Wednesdays.
+We will update this article, A.C.
+Moore Summer Fun Wednesdays – Kids Crafternoon Wednesdays when the schedule is available.

 - Get skating.
 With the Kids Skate Free program kids can skate for free once or twice a week with a one time adminstrative fee.
 Learn more in our 4 Rinks Kids Can Roller Skate For Free in New Jersey article.